Generalized forms of types N = 1, 2 and higher gauge theory: Higher groups and algebras

 \section{Higher groups and algebras}

 This section collects the fundamental definitions and relations that underpin the terminology and notation used in the main text.
-We recall essential aspects of higher groups with focus restricted to strict Lie 2-groups and Lie 3-groups.
+We recall essential aspects of higher groups with a focus on strict Lie 2-groups and Lie 3-groups.
 These are described by crossed modules and 2-crossed modules of Lie groups, respectively.
-Further details on the higher groups may be found in \cite{JFM, Martins:2010ry, TRMV, TRMV2, AMTPRB, YHMNRY, HC}.
+Further details on higher groups can be found in Refs.~\cite{JFM,TRMV,HC,AMTPRB,YHMNRY,Martins:2010ry,TRMV2}.